User interface

 - act on details through a popup window, where available icons allow:

-- consulting all card information (data, details, notes, relations, history, attachments)
+- consulting the full card information (data, details, notes, relations, history, attachments)

 - deleting the card (logical deletion)